 Throughout the study, photographs were taken to visually track hair growth.
 Each photograph was categorized, and the categories were as follows: 0: no hair growth; 1: less than 20% growth; 2: 20% to less than 40% growth; 3: 40% to less than 60% growth; 4: 60% to less than 80% growth; and 5: 80% to 100% growth.

-In addition, skin biopsies were taken at conclusion of the study, and a number of RESULTS were tested.
+In addition, skin biopsies were taken after the study, and several RESULTS were tested.

 Results